Skip To Content

 One popular history attributes the origin of the jock tax to 1991, when the Los Angeles Lakers lost the NBA finals to the Chicago Bulls.
 In what some interpreted as a desire for retribution, California charged the visiting Chicago Bulls' athletes income tax, and in response Illinois began enforcing income tax on visiting California athletes.2

-Frequent complaints about the jock tax are that these taxes unfairly target athletes and entertainers because they place an undue burden on them.
+Frequent complaints about the jock tax are that these taxes unfairly target athletes and entertainers because they place an undue compliance burden on them.
 For instance, it's not uncommon for a National Football League player to file up to a dozen non-resident state income tax returns.

 Careful tax planning can help athletes and entertainers avoid surprise tax bills from places they've traveled to for work and keep them in compliance with the various taxing authorities.